Menu

 Science

 Seasons work is woven through the science curriculum throughout the year.
-During this term, the children will be naming the four seasons, beginning to think about different weather conditions and look at Autumn in more detail,
+During this term, the children will be recall the four seasons, think about different weather conditions and look at Spring and Summer in more detail.

 Art